LGBTQ+ Health & Wellness

 Routine annual health exams are one way to assess overall health and to address health care needs and concerns.
 These exams allow the patient and clinician to discuss current patient concerns and develop a plan to meet future health care needs.

-Acute illness exams are targeted towards recent or current symptoms experienced by patients.
+Acute illness exams are targeted at recent or current symptoms experienced by patients.
 During these types of appointments, providers offer evaluation of recent or current symptoms and discuss treatment options.

 Patients with chronic medical conditions are encouraged to schedule appointments with the same UHS clinician to maintain continuity of care and allow for a better health care experience.
 If you are seeing a private health care provider for a chronic or continuing health condition, UHS staff will be happy to work with you and your provider to continue care while you are a student.